How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 Dry Ice Method (Most Popular)

-• Creates low-lying "mist" that swirls around glasses
+• Creates low-lying mist that swirls around the glasses

 Hazer Machine (For Venues)